-When Minuchin started, his work therapists were using more of a sit back and listened to type of technique.
-According to Psychology Today, "Minuchin came to realize that successfully treating children and adolescents requires the support and cooperation of parents and other family members.
-He felt that the root of most childhood problems is not within the child but the family unit.
-Therefore, to change the child's behavior, the therapist must help change the family dynamics."
+When Salvador Minuchin began supporting children at the WiltWyck School, therapists used a "sit back and listen" approach.
+Minuchin felt that the root of many childhood problems was not within the child but the family unit.
+Therefore, to change the child's behavior, he believed the therapist must offer support to change the family dynamics.

 Structural Family Therapy

-How Family Structure Therapy Works
+How Structural Family Therapy Works

 The Goal Of Structural Family Therapy